ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 {{!RFC8441}} defines an extended CONNECT method in Section 4, enabled by the SETTINGS_ENABLE_CONNECT_PROTOCOL setting.
 That setting is defined for HTTP/3 by {{!RFC9220}}.
-An endpoint supporting WebTransport over HTTP/3 MUST send both the SETTINGS_ENABLE_WEBTRANSPORT setting and the SETTINGS_ENABLE_CONNECT_PROTOCOL setting with values set to "1".
+An endpoint supporting WebTransport over HTTP/3 MUST send both the SETTINGS_WEBTRANSPORT_MAX_SESSIONS setting with a value greater than "0" and the SETTINGS_ENABLE_CONNECT_PROTOCOL setting with a value of "1".

 ## Creating a New Session